Hoyasumii/bee-movie/README.md

 We try not to sting.
 It's usually fatal for us.

-So you have to watch your te
+So you have to watch your tem